 The Nightlife in Hokkaido Isn’t Bad

-Asahikawa is the second largest city in Hokkaido and has plenty of nightlife options.
-I have had many good nights out on town there, but it isn’t something I do often.
+Asahikawa is the second-largest city in Hokkaido and has plenty of nightlife options.
+I have had many good nights out in town there, but it isn’t something I do often.
 Drinking and driving is out of the question and I refuse to spend money on a hotel.
-I could use the trains but the last train is at 10pm.
+I could use the trains but the last train is at 10 pm.
 That is way too early!

 So if I want to drink in town, I often just find a parking lot near the drinking area and then sleep in my car.
 My car is comfortable to sleep in but it isn’t something I always want to do just for the sake of drinking.
 This has severely cut down on nights where I spend a ton of money on nothing more than good memories and a hangover.